deepaktabraham/BPlus-Tree/README.md

 3. Return all key value pairs such in a given range: **`Search(key1,key2)`**

-### Expected Input:
+### Input-Output:
 The program expects input to be provided in a text file.
 The first line of this input file should specify the order of the B+ tree.
-Subsequent lines can have any of the above supported operations,one operation per line.
-A sample input file is provided (input_file.txt) is provided.
+Subsequent lines can have any of the above supported operations, one operation per line.
+A sample input file (input_file.txt) is provided.

+The B+ tree output for search queries will be written in to output_file.txt

 ### Commands: